chaijs/chaijs.github.io/plugins/_harrysarson_chai_iterator.md

 #### AMD

-chai-iterator can be set up inside of an [AMD][amd] module like so.
+Chai Iterator can be set up inside of an [AMD][amd] module like so.

 ```js
 define((require, exports, module) => {